Jiang Qing: Family

-In Mao Zedong's later years, he frequently refused to meet Jiang Qing.
+In Mao's later years, he frequently refused to meet Jiang.
 The two lived apart—Mao resided in Zhongnanhai, while Jiang stayed at the Diaoyutai State Guesthouse—and rarely saw each other.
-Mao often criticised Jiang Qing and noted in his written comments that "Jiang Qing does not represent me; she represents herself."
+Mao often criticised Jiang and noted in his written comments that "Jiang Qing does not represent me; she represents herself."
 He once confided to Wang Hairong and Tang Wensheng that Jiang aspired to become the Party Chair.
-During his interactions with Jiang Qing, Mao advised her to improve her relationships with colleagues who held differing opinions, rather than her small group.
+During his interactions with Jiang, Mao advised her to improve her relationships with colleagues who held differing opinions, rather than her small group.
 He also expressed frustration that she did not study the works of Marx, Lenin, or his own writings.
-Mao voiced concerns about Jiang Qing's future after his death, fearing that she might face troubles.
+Mao voiced concerns about Jiang's future after his death, fearing that she might face troubles.

-She had a daughter with Mao Zedong, which was Li Na.
-Li Na visited her frequently at Qincheng Prison, but they often quarrelled with each other for the husband of Li Na, Wang Jingqing, who once served the Central Security Regiment.
+She had a daughter with Mao, which was Li Na.
+Li Na visited her frequently at Qincheng Prison, but they often quarrelled with each other over the husband of Li Na, Wang Jingqing, who once served the Central Security Regiment.